 Do I belong at the Des Moines Pastoral Counseling Center even if I do not align with a religion or faith tradition?

 Yes, everyone is welcome at the Center.
-A key point in “pastoral counseling” is that everyone’s value set and/or believe system is respected.
+A key point in “pastoral counseling” is that everyone’s value set and/or belief system is respected.